Instructions for Using the NIH Electronic Council Book

 What is the NIH Electronic Council Book?

 The NIH Electronic Council Book (ECB) provides access to NIH Summary Statements.
-Using World Wide Web and Internet capabilities for database search and retrieval, as an NIDDK Advisory Council member you may read, search, sort, and print any or all of the summary statements for a Council round that has either a DK primary or secondary assignment.
+As an NIDDK Advisory Council member you may read, search, sort, and print any or all of the summary statements for a Council round that has either a DK primary or secondary assignment.
 NIH staff load data and summary statements into the ECB each night, so the ECB is always current.

 The data in the ECB, and the codes you use for access to those data, are confidential and must be protected.
 Since the ECB contains confidential data, you should not leave it unattended.
 Use it and then disconnect.
 If for some reason you are inactive for approximately one hour, the system will automatically disconnect, and you will have to login again.